King Henry leads Titans’ late rally to stun Seahawks 33-30 | Times Leader

 Click here to subscribe today or Login.

+The Titans leaned on their All-Pro star and staged the kind comeback they haven’t pulled off in a regular-season game in more than a decade.

+“I don’t think anyone expected us to come here and get a ‘W,’” Henry said.
+“I knew if we stuck together, trust in what we preach and what coach preaches, play the way we practice, it would eventually come together for us.”

-SEATTLE — Derrick Henry ran for 182 yards and two fourth-quarter touchdowns, Randy Bullock hit a 36-yard field goal midway through overtime, and the Tennessee Titans rallied from a 14-point deficit to stun the Seattle Seahawks 33-30 on Sunday.
+Henry ran for 182 yards and two fourth-quarter touchdowns, Randy Bullock hit a 36-yard field goal midway through overtime, and the Titans rallied from a 14-point deficit to stun the Seattle Seahawks 33-30 on Sunday.

+“It just never ceases to amaze me.
+We just got to keep being in opportunities and being in football games where he can help us affect the outcome,” Titans coach Mike Vrabel said.
+“That’s really what happened today.”

-Down 30-16 early in the fourth quarter, the Titans leaned on their All-Pro running back, who carried them to a road win on the day Seattle welcomed fans back for a regular-season game for the first time since the end of the 2019 season.
+Down 24-9 at halftime and 30-16 early in the fourth quarter, the Titans leaned on their All-Pro running back, who carried them on the day Seattle welcomed fans back for a regular-season game for the first time since the end of the 2019 season.

+The Titans rallied from a 21-3 halftime deficit to beat Kansas City 22-21 in the 2017 playoffs.
+The last time Tennessee pulled off a bigger comeback in the regular season was 2006 when it erased a 21-0 halftime deficit to beat the Giants 24-21.

-Seattle led 30-16 after Freddie Swain busted free from coverage for a 68-yard touchdown with 13:06 left.
-But Jason Myers missed the extra point, hitting the upright and setting the stage for a wild conclusion in Seattle.
+Seattle led by 14 after Freddie Swain busted free from coverage for a 68-yard touchdown with 13:06 left.
+But Jason Myers missed the extra point, hitting the upright and setting the stage for a wild conclusion.

 Henry rumbled 60 yards for his second touchdown of the game less than a minute after Swain’s TD catch.
 His 1-yard run with 29 seconds left in regulation and the extra point from Bullock tied the game at 30.